Faint Positive Line on an Ovulation Test: Are You Ovulating or Pregnant?

 - Ovulation is still several days away, or

-- It happened already and your LH is decreasing back to baseline 3
+- It happened already, and your LH is decreasing back to baseline 5

-Either way, seeing something that looks like a faint positive result suggests you probably aren’t in your fertile window, although that isn’t absolutely guaranteed—bodies can be unpredictable, and the way that LH rises and falls can vary from woman to woman and even month to month.
+Be aware that, although we’ve described how this usually works, none of it is absolutely guaranteed.
+Bodies can be unpredictable, and the way that LH rises and falls can vary from woman to woman and even month to month.

-Either way, if you test again in a few days, you’ll probably get a clearer result as your LH levels continue rising (if you haven’t ovulated yet) or falling (if you have).
+If you get a faint positive line on your ovulation test, the best thing to do is test again in a few days.
+You’ll probably get a clearer result as your LH levels continue rising (if you haven’t ovulated yet) or falling (if you have).

 What does it mean if you don’t see a test line at all?